HOME › TEACHING › BIOLOGY & AI CURE

 Brassicaceae

-Isabella is testing whether how a plant disperses its seeds—by wind, water, or animal—shapes the pace of its chromosome evolution.
-She is collecting dispersal mode, dispersal distance, and genome size data across Brassicaceae.
+Testing whether how a plant disperses its seeds (by wind, water, or animal) shapes the pace of its chromosome evolution.
+Collecting dispersal mode, dispersal distance, and genome size data across Brassicaceae.

 🦅